Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 There seem to be no time dependent components, so that makes it easier for us to create the states.
 In this case a naive approach would be to use the current coordinates of both the tiger and the antelope as our state.
-Each pair of coordinate is unique and encodes completely all the information the tiger needs to act.
+Each pair of coordinate is unique and encodes all the information the tiger needs to act.

 We might as well add some code in order to determine the distance between two coordinates, since we will need this later.